rockcarry/v4l2test/readme.txt

 1.  implments hardware encoding for A33 platfrom
 I plan to write a hardware H264 encoding ffmpeg codec for A33 platform

-2.  multi camera support
-support at least two camera, preview and recording at the same time

-3.  live streaming
+2.  live streaming
 support live streaming video to http or rtmp

-4.  support capture audio from android.media.AudioRecord
+3.  support capture audio from android.media.AudioRecord

-5.  stability and performance
+4.  stability and performance